rezaharasani/wordsmith/README.md

 ## Build and Run in Docker Compose

 The only requirement to build and run the app from source is Docker.
-Clone this repo and use Docker Compose to build all the images.
+Clone this repository and use Docker Compose to build all the images.
 You can use the new V2 Compose with `docker compose` or the classic `docker-compose` CLI:

 ```shell
 docker compose up --build
 ```

 > Or you can pull pre-built images from Docker Hub using `docker compose pull`.

 ## Deploy Using a Kubernetes Manifest